MuhammadWaleedAliKhanSherwani/SportsfestWebsite/README.md

 ## 📄 License

-This project is proprietary software for Pakistan Futsal Premier League 2024.
+This project is proprietary software for Bolt Sportsfest.

 ## 🔄 Updates